circonus/irondb-docs/graphite-ingestion.md

 on the rendering side so you only have to worry about this mapping on the ingestion side.

+When we store these metric names inside IRONdb we prefix them with the collection category ("graphite" in this case) and the "Name" of the of the "check".
+You can see this in the examples below in more detail, but sending a graphite row like:

+`echo "a.b.c 12345 1480383422" | nc 2003`

+Using the "Network Listener" below, it will result in a metric called:

+`graphite.dev.a.b.c`

+This allows us to disambiguate metric names from potential duplicate names collected using reconnoiter.

 Writing Graphite Data with HTTP
 ===============================